pschool-in/curriculum/content/grammar/new-topics/adverbs-4.md

 State whether the following statements are true or false. (title)
 ```
 True:
-Superlative degree of adverb shows superiority of an object.
+Superlative degree of adverb shows the superiority of an object.
-Comparative degree talks about comparision between two words.
+Comparative degree talks about comparison between two words.

 False:
-Positive degree talks about positive qualities only.
+A positive degree talks about positive qualities only.
 All the adverbs of degree are no different.
 ```